mk-fg/convergence/README.md

    - Bugfix in nsIWebBrowserPersist.saveURI call (b5dbb50), preventing adding
      notaries from URL (at least in newer ff).

+   - Fix for breakage due to private browsing changes in firefox-20 (ffb7c7b).

    - Supress unhandled non-critical JS errors here and there, mostly to keep JS console clean.